Watch Escapement Analyser - eTimer See our new web site

 - 2. You provide a watch clamp microphone, Greiner, Vibrograf, Tickoprint, Witschi

-etc. I refurbish and modify it, and supply the software, for 349 GB pounds.
+etc. We refurbish and modify it, and supply the software without clip-on mic for 349 GB pounds.
+(Other than UK, please contact Steve Lunn)

-3. I provide a used swivelling watch microphone.
-I refurbish and modify it and supply
+3. We provide a used swivelling watch microphone.
+We refurbish and modify it and supply

 - Paper tape watch timing machine emulation with numeric and disk type readout.